 Life rolled on.
 Sometime towards the end of my student life when I was pursuing a postgraduate degree in English Literature, father tried to enthuse me with the fire of becoming a Civil Servant.
 But, like a still-born child, I refused to budge, let alone take the first faltering step.

-To be honest and uniformly fair, I scraped through the two-third of the course offered by the university.
-But, in a final act of brinkmanship, I skipped the entire examination of the concluding year.
+To be honest and truly fair, I scraped through the two-third of the course offered by the university.
+But, in a final act of brinkmanship, I skipped the examinations of the concluding year.

 So near, and yet so far!

 In one of his quintessentially whimsical ways, father decided to take up farming, once he hung up his boots on Indian Railways.
 But mother, with her remarkable hunger for controlling things, turned out to be a better practitioner of the art and he was soon consigned to the rear seat.
 In absence of a meaningful engagement, father fell upon arts as esoteric and different as astrology and homeopathy and to his credit attained certain proficiency in both.
 But he could never pull out of his time-tested subject of obsessing with his soulmate’s health.
 In fact, he received some of the commonly occurring afflictions to her so portentously, he became hypertensive and ruined his heart irrevocably.

 As with most years, the bitter winter of 2012 yielded a rich crop of corpses.
 The crematorium at Manikarnika Ghat bustled with the dead that flocked from far and wide, and those who carried them with meaningful strides, uttering all the way, “This alone is the truth!”
 Those who burnt and beat the dead to extract a living had a roaring business.
 Tourists from lands far away loitered with mouths agape and faces flush.